 Hopefully, you didn’t buy from a con artist who’s skipped town already.
 Otherwise, chances are it’s pretty easy to resolve.

-It could be that the lien was paid off, but the DMV records didn’t get properly updated.
+It could be that the lien was paid off, but the DMV records information system didn’t get properly updated.
 When that happens, there are a few steps you can take to resolve it.

 Contact the Seller